i-like-robots/hyperons/README.md

 * [Babel](https://babeljs.io/) (with [the JSX plugin](https://babeljs.io/docs/plugins/transform-react-jsx/))
 * [Bublé](https://github.com/Rich-Harris/buble) (with [JSX enabled](https://buble.surge.sh/guide/#jsx))

-Whichever tool you use you will need to specify the JSX _pragma_ to use.
+Whichever tool you use you will need to specify the JSX _pragma_ for the transpiler to use.
 The pragma is the name of the variable you assign Hyperons to.
 In the following example the pragma is `h`:

-Input:

 ```jsx
 import h from 'hyperons'